 Sitting just beneath this surface is a history of international tensions.
 These are quite complex but we can think of them as being of two types.
 The first is the long-standing ethnic and religious tensions that have developed through the centuries within the Middle East and North Africa.
 There are tensions between Peninsula Arabs, Northern Arabs, Persians, Kurds, Egyptians, and so forth.
 There are also tensions between the branches of Islam - particularly between Sunni and Shia - and between different interpretations within the Sunni majority.

-In the past century these tensions have been further exacerbated by increased American and European intervention in the region's affairs.
+In the past two centuries these tensions have been further exacerbated by increased American and European intervention in the region's affairs.
 The fall of the Ottoman empire after World War 1 saw the region divided between the victorious powers who created states and protectorates within their spheres of influence, often cutting across ethnic and religious divides and exacerbating existing conflicts.
 This led to the creation of unstable states which degenerated fairly quickly into various forms of dictatorship.
 At the same time, US and European meddling has sowed the seeds of our current problems - Al Qaeda (of which Islamic State is a breakaway faction) and the Taliban were both covertly supported by the CIA in the 1980s as a way of undermining Russian rule in Afghanistan.

 A preference for manipulation at a distance and the fighting of proxy wars has given way to increasing levels of direct intervention, beginning with the first Iraq War in 1991.
 On the third level down we see an explanation for why these conflicts have escalated in the past 25 years.
 We are starting to hit a number of hard ecological limits and these are biting in the Middle East in various ways.
 The approach of peak oil has led to greater competition for increasingly scarce oil supplies.
 In particular, the dwindling of the US's own supplies at home has left it more dependent than it has ever been on Middle Eastern oil and hence more desperate to secure its access.